 In Matthew 28:19-20, God's order is 1) go and preach the Gospel (compare with Mark's version, same words of Jesus, Mark 16:15); 2) baptize those who repent and believe; then after that, 3) teach them to observe the commandments (Autobiography, p.
 523).

 He never wrote that the priority should be changed by the Church after he died.
-Instead, recall that Herbert W. Armstrong approved Richard Ames and others to continue to proclaim the gospel message on television after Herbert W. Armstrong died.
+Instead, recall that Herbert W. Armstrong approved several men to continue to proclaim the gospel message on television after Herbert W. Armstrong died.

 Jesus and Apostles